qazxcdswe123/obsidian-hugo/content/Rust Ownership.md

 aliases: []
 tags: []
 date created: Dec 13th, 2022
-date modified: Dec 16th, 2022
+date modified: Mar 27th, 2023
 ---

 ## Borrow Checker
-- Each value in Rust has an _owner_.
+- Each value in [[Rust]] has an _owner_.
 - There can only be one owner at a time.
 - When the owner goes out of scope, the value will be dropped.

-Rust has a special annotation called the `Copy` trait that we can place on types that are stored on the stack, as integers are (we’ll talk more about traits in [Chapter 10](https://doc.rust-lang.org/book/ch10-02-traits.html)).
-If a type implements the `Copy` trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.
+[[Rust]] has a special annotation called the `Copy` [[Rust Traits|trait]] that we can place on types that are stored on the stack, as integers are.
+If a type implements the `Copy` [[Rust Traits|trait]], variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.

-So what types implement the `Copy` trait?
+So what types implement the `Copy` [[Rust Traits|trait]]?
 You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can implement `Copy`, and nothing that requires allocation or is some form of resource can implement `Copy`.
 Here are some of the types that implement `Copy`:

 - All the integer types, such as `u32`.
 - The Boolean type, `bool`, with values `true` and `false`.